lsenecal/lsenecal.github.io/docs/index.markdown

 Welcome to my GitHub page !

-I'm Luc, C++ programmer and video game player.
+I’m Luc, C++ programmer and video games player.

-I used to work in computational physics but refocus my attention to game programming.
+I used to work in computational physics but recently refocus my attention to game programming.

-I didn't leave everythings behind as I am interrrested in PBR rendering and collisions detection.
+I didn’t leave everythings behind as I am interrrested in physics based rendering and collisions detection.

 Hope you will find what you seek here.